 Pit 7 is located at 1.8 mile on the A Road between Hawk Inlet and Young Bay.
 The pit was initially developed in 1987 to support construction of the roads and other mine facilities.
-Pit 7 has been partially backfilled with overburden material derived during expansion of the tailings pile and development of the sand pit at 1.4 mile on the A Road.
-In 2008 crews stockpiled, crushed and hauled sorted material from the 1.4 mile sand pit to Pit 7.
-Despite iron staining on the south pit wall, iron staining observed in the drainage from the pit is mostly due to dissolution of iron-rich oxide coatings in the fill rather than from the pit walls themselves.
+Pit 7 has been mostly backfilled with overburden material derived during expansion of the tailings pile and development of the sand pit at 1.4 mile on the A Road.
+Approximately 30,100 cubic yards of material were placed in Pit 7 in 2016 from expansion of the sand pit.
+Pit 7 currently contains approximately 183,900 cubic yards of reclamation materials.
+Following removal of stockpiled capping materials for reclamation of other sites, the Pit 7 site will be contoured and hydroseeded.